CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 ```

-When the script has finished running, you'll be able to open up the file and see that it contains low-statistics histograms of pT and eta distributions of tags and probes.
-One of you (not all) should proceed to do a large submission on the condor batch system.
-The script SubmitJobs_condor.py will create one job per input file, running the script specified in the first argument over each respective file.
+When the script has finished running, open up the file and view a few random histograms.
+You'll notice that the statistics are very low for the binned pT and eta distributions.

+One of you (not all) can proceed to do a larger submission on the condor batch system, which will generate a higher statistics version of these plots.
+The script SubmitJobs_condor.py creates one job per input file, running the script specified in the first argument over each respective file.
 The output file for each job will be delivered to your Output directory.
 ```
 mkdir Output/
 mkdir bird/